Jonathan Kimmel: Early life

+Career

 Kimmel's writing credits include six seasons of South Park, during which the show won three Emmy Awards and a Peabody Award.
-He has also contributed several voice-overs, including the voice of his brother Jimmy in the "Fishsticks" episode.
+He has also contributed several voice-overs for South Park, including the voice of Peter the Family Guy, Gandalf, John Travolta, the Israeli Egg Assassin, and his brother Jimmy in the "Fishsticks" episode.
 After that, he served as co-executive producer and head writer for MTV's The Andy Milonakis Show.
 Additionally, he assisted on Crank Yankers, where he was also a composer and voice-over performer.
-Other writing credits include: That's My Bush!, Drawn Together, The Bonnie Hunt Show and The Man Show.
+Other writing credits include: That's My Bush!, Drawn Together, and The Bonnie Hunt Show.

-Kimmel's performing credits include: a guest-starring role on Life with Bonnie; the character Xavier on the ABC pilot "Let Go"; the voice of Scab in Disney's The Wild; the Singing Ass in Sarah Silverman's Jesus Is Magic; the voice of the King on Drawn Together; the Boneologist and as The Fog on Minoriteam, as well as dozens of voices and characters on "Jimmy Kimmel Live!".
+Kimmel's performing credits include: SXSW feature The Prank starring Rita Moreno, ABC's Trophy Wife ABC's Life with Bonnie; the character Xavier on the ABC pilot "Let Go"; the voice of Scab in Disney's The Wild; the Singing Ass in Sarah Silverman's Jesus Is Magic; the voice of the King on Drawn Together; the Boneologist and as The Fog on Minoriteam, as well as dozens of voices and characters on Jimmy Kimmel Live!.
 Kimmel has also guest-starred in several roles on The Sarah Silverman Program.
 He directed the music video for The Killers' ninth charity Christmas single, "Joel the Lump of Coal", which features his brother Jimmy (who also co-wrote the song).

-Kimmel currently serves as executive producer and director, on the reboot of Crank Yankers, for Comedy Central.
+Kimmel is executive producer, director and showrunner on the reboot of Crank Yankers, for Comedy Central.

+Kimmel is executive producer and co-showrunner of the Kelly Ripa hosted Generation Gap, for ABC.

 Personal life

-Kimmel currently resides in Los Angeles, and works as a segment director on "Jimmy Kimmel Live!" (after three years as a writer on the program).
+Kimmel married his wife Carly Hirsch on August 12, 2006.
+Together they have two children, a son, Wesley Kimmel (b.
+2009) who is also an actor and a daughter, Beatrix (b.
+2012).